 - Ensure normal engine shutdown, allow the DEF to be purged.
-Do not disconnect the battery disconnect switch, allow 2 minutes after key off before disconnection. - 2.
-Fill the tank with DEF that meets all the requirement defined in ISO 22241-1.
+Do not disconnect the battery disconnect switch, allow 2 minutes after key off before disconnection. - Fill the tank with DEF that meets all the requirement defined in ISO 22241-1. - Ensure that all DEF lines and electrical connections are reconnected prior to storage, to prevent DEF crystals from forming. - 4.
+Ensure that the DEF filler cap is correctly installed.